This keeps coming up. So a quick word about democracy.

 If you reject libdem universal rights, democratically accountable institutions, rule of law, et cetera as cursed to inevitably produce injustice, what governance principles & forms do you propose instead?

-Voting, Democracy, and the People asks whether existing electoral systems can be meaningfully understood as democratic.
+Asking whether existing electoral systems can be meaningfully understood as democratic.
+I have a sense of adventure about alternative systems.

 When an attempt is made to question such antidemocratic systems, the response is a mix of contempt and brutality.
 Voters are openly told by governing bureaucrats that they made “the wrong choice” and either blackmailed (as in the case of Greece) or just made to vote again (as in Ireland), all the while being terrorized by mass media predictions of doom should the vote not go as desired.